cagill3/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 An app that allows volunteers that help the homeless to keep track of what other volunteers have already distributed to various locations occupied by the homeless.
 The users will also be able to create and update a database with necessities such as clothing items, toiletries and/or food products that they gave out on particular dates and times.
 Users will also be able to make a recommendation for a new location to be added to an existing route.
 However, any new locations can only be added by an administrator.
 ### Features
-Admin Login
-User Login
-User Input
+User Login/Signup
+  - Landing page.
+Allow user to sign in with username and password.
+If user has no account the option to shin
 Search
 Google Maps
 Comments Section
 ### Technologies
 Java
+Spring Boot
-Spring Boot - For creating models, views and controllers
+  - For creating models, views and controllers
+Bootstrap
-Bootstrap - For HTML/CSS designs
+  - For HTML/CSS designs
+Javascript
-Javascript - To make views dynamic
+  - To make views dynamic
+React
-React - To build user interface
+  - To build user interface
+MySQL
-MySQL - For data storage
+  - For data storage
 ### What I'll Have to Learn
 Javascript
 React